Nithishvar20/Test-For-Young-Mind/README.md

 ## 🧠 Test-For-Young-Mind – Interactive Quiz Platform

-**Test-For-Young-Mind** is a colorful, animated, and student-friendly quiz application designed to make learning engaging through motion, sound, and bilingual support.
+**Test-For-Young-Mind** is a vibrant quiz platform that enhances learning through animations, sound feedback, and bilingual support, making assessments fun and engaging for young minds.

 ## ✨ Key Features